anilmainali/GItAndGitHub/README.md

 `git init`: To make a repository hit ENTER and it will show an empty repo you just created with the path where you new repo is located.

+It will create a .git folder. whenever there is . it is called a hidden folder. that is is the reason when you type `ls` and enter you will not see it. but if you pass a parameter called `ls -a` which means show all. you will see a folder called .git

 ## What is GitHub?